Developing and debugging services locally using telepresence

 When developing an application on Kubernetes, you typically program or debug a single service.
 The service might require access to other services for testing and debugging.
 One option is to use the continuous deployment pipeline, but even the fastest deployment pipeline introduces a delay in the program or debug cycle.

-Running this command spawns a shell.
-In the shell, start your service.
-You can then make edits to the source code locally, save, and see the changes take effect immediately.
-You can also run your service in a debugger, or any other local development tool.
+Running this command tells Telepresence to send remote traffic to your local service instead of the service in the remote Kubernetes cluster.
+Make edits to your service source code locally, save, and see the corresponding changes when accessing your remote application take effect immediately.
+You can also run your local service using a debugger or any other local development tool.

 If you're interested in a hands-on tutorial, check out this tutorial that walks through locally developing the Guestbook application on Google Kubernetes Engine.